Ce-Ma-S/SenseLab/README.md

 **Open sensors monitoring and device control in Your lab**

-Prototype of new SenseLab using AllJoyn and Universal Windows Platform.
+Prototype of SenseLab using .NET Core and Universal Windows Platform.

 ![SenseLab logo](SenseLab.png)